nursa-reactome/nursa-service/README.md

    [Nursa Reactome Portal](https://github.com/nursa-reactome/browser).

-8. Alternatively, the Nursa Reactome REST service can be started locally in an embedded server with the Maven `spring-boot:run` goal:
+8. Alternatively, the Nursa Reactome REST service can be started locally in an embedded server with the Maven `tomcat7:run` goal:

         mvn tomcat7:run